cce2955/ignorebluecheck/README.md

 * In the top right, toggle "developer mode"
 * Click "load unpacked"
 * After unzipping this archive, select the extracted folder
-* Activate the extension in your settings if needed but after that it should run on its own.
-There may be a small delay on videos as technically they are still loading in your cache but I whipped this up in like 2 hours so whatever, Enjoy your peace.
+* The extension should be activated as soon as it's installed, if not you can manually activate it under "manage extensions".
+If you want to see the blocked users, simply go back to "Manage extensions" and turn it off, the next time you refresh a page, all the blocked content should be unblocked.

 ## What's blocked
 * If demand is high I'll change it, but right now you can only see "who" you are ignoring, but all text, videos, and pictures from a user with a blue checkmark should be unable to load.
-As a bonus it seems to block some ads too, wasn't even my intent but I'll take it.
+At the moment if someone posts an external link (youtube video, news artcile, etc.) that is not blocked but I think that's fair enough since usually they link other people's videos.

 ## Why?
 * Normally I wouldn't care and one point I did find the subscriber drama humorous but after a while certain blue checkmarks that I know I have blocked seemed to creep back into my view and I'm just tired of it, and I'm certain people are even more annoyed by them.
 So here's the tool